gura-conf/gura-python-parser/README.md

-# Gura parser
+# Gura Python parser

-This repository contains the implementation of a [Gura][gura] format parser in Python.
+This repository contains the implementation of a [Gura][gura] (compliant with version 0.1.0) format parser in Python.

 ## Installation